roberd13/insights-tutorial/README.md

 docker-compose -f insights-compose.yaml up -d
 ```

-The compose yaml will mount volumes to the promethius and grafana containers using the files we downloaded.
+The compose yaml will mount volumes to the prometheus and grafana containers using the files we downloaded.

 ## Configuring DSE to send metrics

-Now we need to configure the dse container to send metrics to promethius.
-To do this we have a preconfigured promethius.conf file you downloaded earlier.
+Now we need to configure the dse container to send metrics to prometheus.
+To do this we have a preconfigured prometheus.conf file you downloaded earlier.
 We need to copy this to the container .

 ```
 docker cp prometheus.conf dse-server:/opt/dse/resources/dse/collectd/etc/collectd/prometheus.conf